Migrate from Chef Automate 1

 These flags enable you to migrate by skipping preflight checks for unsupported features.

-The Chef Automate 2 migration process requires manual intervention to migrate a Chef Automate 1 installation that uses external Elasticsearch.
+The Chef Automate 2 migration process requires manual intervention to migrate a Chef Automate 1 installation that uses external OpenSearch.

-To migrate an external Elasticsearch cluster, please reach out to a Customer Success or Customer Support representative for assistance.
+To migrate an external OpenSearch cluster, please reach out to a Customer Success or Customer Support representative for assistance.

 Chef Automate 2 stores its data in directories named